divider

 The passive transaction authentication method provided by the PassWindow method protects against user programming, and in doing so allows protection against even the most pernicious malware or social engineering methods.

-PassWindow vs. electronic tokens
+PassWindow vs electronic tokens

 PassWindow

-An alternative method enables a much smaller key pattern.
-The password digits follow the letter P and last 3 digits of the account destination follow the letter A
+In this challenge the random password digits follow the letter P and last 3 digits of the account destination follow the letter A

 Superimposed key and challenge patterns